readbeyond/aeneas/docs/source/libtutorial.rst

         # process Task
         ExecuteTask(task).execute()

-        # print short fragments
+        # print fragments with a duration < 5 seconds
-        for fragment in task.sync_map.fragments_tree.vleaves_not_empty:
+        for fragment in task.sync_map_vleaves:
-            if fragment.end - fragment.begin < 5.0:
+            if fragment.length < 5.0:
                 print(fragment)

 Instead of passing around configuration strings,